Skip to main content

 HMCTS will contact you if you are.

-A person is guilty if they committed the act they are accused of and have no ‘viable defence’.
+A person is guilty if they committed the act they are accused of and have no defence.

-They are not guilty if they did not do the thing they are accused of or if they did but they have a 'viable defence'.
+They are not guilty if they did not do the thing they are accused of, or if they did it but they have a 'viable defence'.
+What will be accepted as a viable defence will be different for different offences.

-If you can afford it, and if something important is at stake like your ability to drive, it would be worth paying for legal advice.
+If you can afford it, and if something important (other than money) is at stake like your ability to drive, it would be worth paying for legal advice.

-If you respond and plead guilty you will get a 33% reduction in the fine.
+If you plead guilty, you will get a 33% reduction in the fine.

-You are also asked if you want to attend court or not.
-In many cases attending won’t be necessary.
+When you respond, you are also asked if you want to attend court or not.
+In most cases attending won’t be necessary.
 If you choose not to attend court, you will also not have to pay any court costs.

-There is also the opportunity to enter information for the magistrate - something called ‘mitigation’.
-If the offence was committed by mistake or was caused by something that the magistrate should know about when considering the sentence/fine, take this opportunity to explain.
+There is also the opportunity to enter any information the magistrate should know - something called ‘mitigation’.
+If the offence was committed by mistake, or was caused by something that the magistrate should know about when considering the sentence/fine, take this opportunity to explain.
 Include everything that is relevant.

-You should also use this box to explain any difficult personal circumstances, including any health or disability issues you have or anyone you care for has, if you are the victim of domestic violence or another type of crime, and any financial difficulties you are already facing.
+You should also use this box to explain any difficult personal circumstances - include any health or disability issues you have or anyone you care for has, if you are the victim of domestic violence or another type of crime, and any financial difficulties you are already facing.
 If the financial difficulties you are already facing are caused by illness or anything 'unusual', say that.
+If your family already cannot afford basic necessities like enough food or heating, say that clearly and give examples.

 Ask them to drop the charges